Brisbane Road: The Incite Consulting Community North Stand

 The North Stand was completed for the start of the 2007–08 season and is currently used as a family stand.
-It replaces a former open terrace, has a capacity of 1,351 with provision for 15 disabled supporters and their helpers, and has the letters L O F C marked into the seats in black.
+It replaces a former open terrace, has a capacity of 1,351 with provision for 15 disabled supporters and their helpers, and like the Main Stand has the letters LOFC spelled out in black seats.
 Access to this stand is by turnstiles at each end of the stand and there are two refreshment outlets located underneath the stand.

 The stand was sponsored by the CEO of Baskin Robbins, Nigel Travis, between 2012 and 2019.
 Travis, a lifelong Orient fan, purchased the club itself in 2017.
-Since the beginning of the 2019/20 Season the stand has been sponsored by Qualiteach, an education recruitment consultancy.
+Since the beginning of the 2019/20 season the stand has been sponsored by Incite Consulting, a technology recruitment consultancy and executive search firm.